Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- Minnesota has a record of 12-18, a 40% win rate, when it's set as an underdog of -105 or more by bookmakers this season.
+- When it has played as moneyline favorites with odds of -120 or shorter, Minnesota has a 39-22 record (winning 63.9% of its games).

-- The moneyline set for this matchup implies the Twins have a 51.2% chance of coming away with a victory in the contest.
+- Based on this contest's moneyline, the Twins' implied win probability is 54.5%.

-- Minnesota and its opponents have gone over the total this season in 47 of its 101 opportunities.
+- Minnesota has played in 102 games with a set over/under, and have combined with its opponents to go over the total 47 times (47-49-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!